Biology & Wildlife Graduate Program

 PhD students work with a graduate advisory committee to develop a research program that includes a strong, original, and intellectual contribution that advances their field of interest.
 Although there is no minimum course requirement, most PhD students do take some courses.
 PhD dissertations are expected to include three to four manuscripts for publication in scientific journals.
 Expected time to completion for a PhD degree is 4 to 6 years.
 Click here for a more detailed description of the PhD programs and timelines.

-Is it possible to change from an MS after admission to a Ph.D.?
+Is it possible after admission to an MS degree, to change to a Ph.D.?

 Biology & Wildlife Department MS to a PhD Change GuidelinesApplication